Table of contents

 The Diffusion of Bronze across Europe and the Near East

-Bronze Production Techniques through the Centuries
+Manufacturing Techniques Through the Centuries

 The Bronze Age: A Period of Technological and Social Progress